sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/110 - checkbox.md

 ```

 **PDF**
-The following image visually represents the output of this config for the following example PDF:
+The following image shows the example PDF used with this example config: